src-dbgr/seed-perm-pw-mgr/README.md

-# Interactive Seed Permutation PW Manager
+# Interactive PRNG Seed Permutation PW Manager

 - Simple password generation and PW retrieval manager.
-- Random PW generation based on custom chosen secret permutation seed number and custom chosen secret pin number.
+- Pseudo Random PW generation based on custom chosen secret permutation seed number and custom chosen secret pin number.
+- With each PW the generator creates encrypted token - These token need to be stored somewhere since they are crutial for PW retrieval.
-- PW retrieval by passing the permutation array in combination with the secret permutation seed and the secret pin number.
+- PW retrieval happens by passing the token in combination with the secret permutation seed and the secret pin number.
-- No memorization of multiple passwords, simply store the resulted permutation array somewhere and memorize your secret seed + secret pin
+- No memorization of multiple passwords, simply store the resulted token somewhere and memorize your secret seed + secret pin
+- Max PW length 60 characters
 - Recommendation to use PWs with length > 20 characters
 - Recommendation to run the batch script from within Windows PowerShell since PowerShell provides all mechanisms for obfuscation
 - Multiple PW generation and retrieval options available